-We embed a field experiment in a nationwide recruitment drive for nurses in Zambia to test whether career benefits attract talent at the expense of prosocial motivation.
-We randomize the offer of career benefits at the recruitment stage.
-In line with common wisdom, treatment attracts less prosocial applicants.
-However, the trade-off only exists at low levels of talent; the marginal applicants in treatment are more talented and equally pro-social.
-These are hired, and they perform better at every step of the chain: they deliver more services, promote institutional childbirth, and reduce child malnutrition by 25% in the communities they serve.
+We embed a field experiment in a nationwide recruitment drive for a new healthcare position in Zambia to test whether career benefits attract talent at the expense of prosocial motivation.
+In line with common wisdom, offering career opportunities attracts less prosocial applicants.
+However, the trade-off only exists at low levels of talent; the marginal applicants in treatment are more talented and equally prosocial.
+These are hired, and perform better at every step of the causal chain: they provide more inputs, increase facility utilization, and improve health outcomes including a 25% decrease in child malnutrition.

-$JEL\ classification:\ J24,\ 015,\ M54,\ D82.$
+JEL classification: J24, 015, M54, D82.

-\Ashraf: Department of Economics, LSE, n.ashraf1@lse.ac.uk.
+^{}Ashraf: Department of Economics, LSE, n.ashraf1@lse.ac.uk.
 Bandiera: Department of Economics and STICERD, LSE, o.bandiera@lse.ac.uk.
-Lee: Harvard Medical School and Harvard Business School, ssl@mail.harvard.edu.
+Davenport: Department of Economics, MIT, edav@mit.edu.
+Lee: Department of Medicine and Institute for Global Health, Vanderbilt University, ssl@mail.harvard.edu.
 We thank the Ministry of Health of Zambia and especially Mrs. Mutinta Musonda for partnership on this project.
 We thank the IGC, JPAL Governance Initiative, USAID and HBS DFRD for financial support.
 We also thank Robert Akerlof, Charles Angelucci, Tim Besley, Robin Burgess, Paul Gertler, Edward Glaeser, Kelsey Jack, Giacomo Ponzetto, Imran Rasul, Jonah Rockoff and seminar participants at several institutions for useful comments.
-Adam Grant, Amy Wrzesniewski, and Patricia Satterstrom kindly provided guidance on psychometric scales.
+Adam Grant, Amy Wrzesniewski, and Patricia Satterstrom kindly provided guidance on psychological measurement.
 We thank Kristin Johnson, Conceptor Chilopa, Mardieh Dennis, Madeleen Husselman, Alister Kandyata, Allan Lalisan, Mashekwa Maboshe, Elena Moroz, Shotaro Nakamura, Sara Lowes, and Sandy Tsai for the excellent research assistance and the Clinton Health Access Initiative in Zambia for their collaboration.